 Similarly to renting, a disadvantage of having a leasing agreement may be that it is more expensive in the long-term, compared to buying the machine outright.
 You may also be required to pay penalty fees if you want to terminate the contract earlier than the agreed end date.

 Purchasing your coffee machine means you pay one lump sum upfront, and then you own the machine.

-The advantages of buying your coffee machine outright include being in complete control of what model you want to buy, as you are not restricted to choosing within the range that have the rental and leasing options.
+The advantages of buying your espresso machine outright include being in complete control of what model you want to buy, as you are not restricted to choosing within the range that have the rental and leasing options.
 There is also less paperwork involved as you are not required to go through any financial checks, and there are no contractual obligations.
 Many machines also come with a warranty if you purchase them outright.

 One disadvantage is that maintenance and servicing is not part of the package.
 Should your new machine breakdown or have any faults, after the guarantee period, you may potentially have to pay to get it fixed and for any required consistent maintenance.

 We hope this guide has helped you with your decision, it’s worth noting that at Verde we also offer a low start lease, with lower initial payments, a free on loan option, where you agree to buy our coffee every month and get the equipment for free, and a short term rental, for events.
 We’d be happy to talk you through the options, just get in touch with one of the team.